refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useForgotPassword.md

 ## Usage

-Normally refine provides a default reset password page.
-If you prefer to use this default reset password page, there is no need to handle reset password flow manually.
+Normally refine provides a default forgot password page.
+If you prefer to use this default forgot password page, there is no need to handle forgot password flow manually.
 If we want to build a custom forgotPassword page instead of default one that comes with refine, `useForgotPassword` can be used like this:

 ```tsx title="pages/customForgotPasswordPage"